hyperstack-org/hyperstack/docs/dsl/hyper-store.md

 **Stores are Ruby classes that keep the dynamic parts of the state in special state variables**

-+ `Hyperloop::Store::Mixin` can be mixed in to any class to turn it into a Flux Store.
++ `Hyperstack::Store::Mixin` can be mixed in to any class to turn it into a Flux Store.
-+ You can also create Stores by subclassing `Hyperloop::Store`.
++ You can also create Stores by subclassing `Hyperstack::Store`.
 + Stores are built out of *reactive state variables*.
 + Components that *read* a Store's state will **automatically** update when the state changes.
 + All of your **shared** reactive state should be Stores - *The Store is the Truth*!